Mjz86/c_colon/README.md

 MCC:

-a toolchain with a radical abi , designed to have the best theoretical calling conventions and a fast exception system, with  parallel compilation and a cargo like module system,  while supporting dynamic linking, and with the recursive abi , having no fear of braking odr for more details,  see the mcc document
+a toolchain with a radical abi , designed to have the best theoretical calling conventions and a fast exception system, with  parallel compilation and a cargo like module system,  while supporting dynamic linking, and with the recursive abi , having no fear of braking odr . the abi calling conventions is very radical  ( dual return address or table, in out inout registers, used and unused registers ect) for more details,  see the mcc document

  ---